 Article 10.5.7.
-Condonation of a subordinate's commission of a minor criminal offense by a commander (superior) or failure to report its commission
+Connivance of the commander (superior) in the commission of a criminal offence by a subordinate or failure to report its commission

-A commander (superior) who, contrary to the requirements of military regulations:
+A commander (superior) who, in violation of the requirements of military regulations:

+1) did not prevent the commission of a criminal offence by a subordinate, having such an opportunity,

-- 1) failed to prevent a subordinate from committing a minor criminal offense, provided that they have an opportunity to do so; - 2) failed to terminate the commission of a minor criminal offense by a subordinate, or - 3) failed to take measures to apprehend a subordinate during or immediately after the commission of a crime; or - 4) failed to notify the pre-trial investigation body of its commission, committed a minor offense.
+2) did not stop the criminal offence committed by a subordinate,

+3) failed to take measures to detain a subordinate during the commission or immediately after the commission of a criminal offence, or

+4) did not report its commission to the pre-trial investigation body, - committed an offence.